Mottie/Keyboard/README.md

 * Add custom keyboard layouts easily.
 * Add up to four standard key sets to each layout that use the shift and alt keys (default, shift, alt and alt-shift).
 * Add any number of optional modifier keys (meta keys) to add more key sets.
-* Each meta key set also includes the shift, alt and alt-shift keysets - New in version 1.8.9.
+* Each meta key set can also include the shift, alt and alt-shift keysets.
-* Position the keyboard in any location around the element, or target another element on the page.
+* Position the keyboard in any location around the element, or target another element on the page (using jQuery UI position utility)
 * Easily modify the key text to any language or symbol.
 * Allow direct input or lock the preview window.
 * Set a maximum length to the inputted content.